VincentWings/ohmyfood/README.md

 ## Features

-- Mobile-first design for optimal viewing on various devices.
+- Mobile-first and responsive.
-- Listings of menus from gourmet restaurants in Paris.
+- Listings of menus from restaurants in Paris.
 - Interactive loader to engage users during page load.
 - CSS animations to enhance visual appeal and user experience.